 There will be a volunteer "gate keeper" who will check in skaters as they arrive.
 Please ensure that your child stays close to the arena door or in the dressing room and does not wander.
 The tests are scheduled in groups of approximately five skaters.
 Once the scheduled time arrives, the names of the skaters will be announced, and they can go onto the ice for a four-minute warm-up.
 Typically, their coach will be at the boards instructing them during the warm-up.
 Once the warm-up is over, skaters will be asked to clear the ice and then called individually to perform their tests.
 The tests are evaluated by an external test judge certified by Skate Canada.

 Skaters can remove their skates once they've completed a test, and it's customary to wait for the results.
 Generally speaking, results are ready within 15 to 20 minutes of the test's completion.
 They will be given to a skater's coach, who then typically shares them with the skater first, then the parent(s).
 The judge usually writes comments on the tests, as well as detailed marks.
 While there are individual components to each test and a mark associated with each component, the overall mark is either "pass" or "retry".
 If a child does need to retry a test, they should not be discouraged as this is a part of figure skating—even the world's best skaters have had to retry a test at some point.
 There is no limit to the number of times a skater can try a skating test, but it cannot be tried more than once on the same day.

 As with most activities at Silver Blades, Tests Days are run by volunteers.
-If you're interested, you can volunteer for Test Days using SignUp.
+If you're interested, you can volunteer for Test Days.
+Simply login to the Silver Blades website, click on Shopping Cart (at the top of the page), click on Add Volunteer Position, and choose the position that interests you.
 Information about Test Days will be posted on the bulletin board and in the newsletter throughout the season.